Why I Quit My Corporate Job?

 Hypocrisy of the corporate world

 I will never deny that the corporate ethics and confidence level that I have acquired on my previous job continues to be my strength in the new roles I have taken up.
-I do owe a lot to my corporate experience and I am glad to have had it during the right time of my life.
+I do owe a lot to my corporate experience and I am glad to have had it during the right stage of my life.
 The experience has also contributed greatly to my personality development.
 However, I am also an open critic of the corporate world.

 Citizens are indirectly forced to be part of this capitalist economy and the world of consumerism.
 The Governments around the world facilitate it.
 When you sign a work contract, you agree to work for someone else.
 You are basically helping someone make money and gain a tiny fraction of it as a salary.
 In my case, I was working for an American company, under several levels of managers - both in India and in the US.
 Though as an employee in an organised sector, I do enjoy certain rights, I knew that it is heavily dependent on the company’s work culture and the immediate manager.
 At some point in my career, I stopped enjoying this thought of working for someone else.
 A lot of untold constraints begin to form as we sign a contract.
 Detaching from them becomes more and more difficult as time passes by.